jwlunsford/udacity_projects/show_me_the_data_structures/explanation_6.md

 ### Problem 6 - Union and Intersection

 #### Reasoning:
 For this problem, I chose to implement the solution by creating a fuction that would extract the LinkedList values into a set.
-By extracting the values of two LinkedLists, I could use the values in Python's Union and Intersection set operations.
-The returned set could then be turned back into a LinkedList using the remaining values.
+By extracting the values of each LinkedList, I could compute the union and intersection operations using Python's built in set operations.
+The returned set could then be turned back into a LinkedList using the remaining values, by iterating through the set values.

 #### Efficiency: